 - Obtain acceptable employment by the beginning of the school year (August).

-- Submit monthly wage and hour reports to Work-Based Learning Coordinator by first Friday of every month.
+- Submit monthly wage and hour reports to the Work-Based Learning Coordinator by the first Friday of every month.

-- Maintain continous employment during the entire school year.
+- Maintain continuous employment during the entire school year.
 If employment is lost, you will be removed from the program and place in available courses.

 - Complete 140 total work hours (August through May) for each class period that you are not at school. (i.e. missing two periods a day requires 280 total work hours, missing three periods a day requires 420 total work hours)

 - Receive acceptable evaluations from the employer and the Coordinator.